utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/api-differences.md

 The limitations are the following:

 - Your files must be located inside a valid source set defined in your gradle configuration file.
 - Scripts written in a location outside the Godot project can't be used as the engine won't be able to find them.
-This applies to modules or libraries.
+This applies to modules and libraries.
 - if several script classes are defined inside a single file, only one of them will be usable.
 - The script is nameless.
 You won't be able to write code in GDScript like (doesn't apply to Kotlin code):
     ```kotlin